-Thank the Greek Gods for these low cal, low fat waffles.
-The white stuff is packed with satiating protein, bone-strengthening calcium and healthy gut probiotics that have been shown to improve cognitive function and stop belly bloat.
+Thank the Greek gods for these low-calorie, low-fat waffles.
+The white stuff is packed with satiating protein, bone-strengthening calcium, and healthy gut probiotics that have been shown to improve cognitive function and stop belly bloat.

 Get the recipe from Creme de la Crumb.

-These waffles contain one of the best plant-based sources of omega-3 fatty acids, which fights inflammation and stubborn abdominal fat.
-Chia seeds unique balance of protein, fats and fiber give you long-lasting energy.
+These waffles contain one of the best plant-based sources of omega-3 fatty acids, which fight inflammation and stubborn abdominal fat.
+Chia seeds' unique balance of protein, fats, and fiber gives you long-lasting energy.
 Better yet, they absorb water, expanding to up to 10 times their weight in liquid, helping you feel full and fueled.

 Get the recipe from The Healthy Maven.